rcgc/chihuahua-muffin/README.md

 <p><b>Figure 11. </b>Feature extraction[1]</p><br>

 #### Data augmentation
-This technique consists of getting more instences from an image dataset by doing transformations[1] such as:
+This technique consists of getting more instances from an image dataset by doing transformations[1] such as:

 - rotation
 - zoom in / zoom out